-2. Homework Is Busy Work
+2. Homework Is Busywork

-This is a waste of time, paper, and face it, a cause of frustration, extra tiredness and sloppy penmanship.
+Busywork, you say?
+Yes, that is exactly what homework is.
+Especially the sort of homework that involves copying out questions already printed in the textbook.
+This is a waste of time, paper, and face it, a cause of frustration, extra tiredness, and sloppy penmanship.
 Little hands tire and cramp up easily.

-If you regard school as a child's "job," and compare to jobs held by adults, you will soon realize that there are not very many jobs that require the employees to take work home and continue to work on their own time.
+If you regard school as a child's "job," and compare it to jobs held by adults, you will soon realize that there are not very many jobs that require the employees to take work home and continue to work on their own time.

+The common argument is that the homework is intended to reinforce the day's lessons.
 That's a nice theory, but it is something of a straw man defense.
 If the lesson was presented well, and the student understood it, they will remember it.
 Class time should be allotted for practice.